adrybakov/rad-tools/docs/source/user-guide/scripts.rst

 For all scripts there is a common logic for the ``--output_dir`` and ``--output_name`` arguments.
-In some scripts only ``--output_name`` is available and then the logic is straightforfard: there is only one output file and it will be saved as specified in ``--output_name`` argument.
+In some scripts only ``--output_name`` is available and then the logic is straightforward: there is only one output file and it will be saved as specified in ``--output_name`` argument.

 Meanwhile, in some scripts several output files are expected and additional